aw09/PersonalFinance/README.md

 - Track debt agreements, including their installment schedules
 - Accept receipt images and use Google's Gemini LLM to extract structured transactions (no manual OCR needed)
 - Optional Telegram bot interface for logging transactions on the go
+- Multi-user aware: transactions and debts belong to users identified by their Telegram account (the bot auto-creates them on first message)

 ## Project layout